 How It Works

-The Associate app makes it easy to match different record types, or identify parent-child relationships and associate them in bulk.
+The Associate app makes it easy to match different record types, identify parent-child relationships, or link records of the same types (like contact-to-contact when linking colleagues), and associate them in bulk.

 Powerful filtering options let you segment records based on attributes like existing relationship identifiers, company names, domains, or any other field.
 Records that meet these criteria can automatically be linked to other records based on matching rules.